Academic Catalog

 The Wolfgang Pindur Endowed Scholarship in Applied Research is funded by an endowment given by the School of Public Service to assist a full-time or part-time master’s student (MPA or MUS) and/or a doctoral student (PhD in Public Administration and Urban Policy).
 An essay concerning the student’s commitment to public service will need to be provided.
 (Essay) (683-6856)

 The Susan (Merendino) Rowell Graduate Scholarship in Humanities was established in 2004 by Mrs. Susan S. Rowell to assist a graduate student majoring in humanities.
 The recipient must have a GPA of 3.4 or higher.
-This scholarship is renewable and preference will be given to students with full-time enrollment status.
+This scholarship is renewable, and preference will be given to students with full-time enrollment status.

 The Marvin and Marilyn Simon Family Endowed Fellows Program in Business was established in 1994 to assist a master’s or doctoral degree-seeking candidate attending the Strome College of Business.
 The recipient will be a talented student studying in business who has outstanding academic ability.